LIPS-scheme/lips/docs/docs/scheme-intro/macros.md

 # Macros

 Macros are the most powerful feature of the language (both lisp and Scheme).
-Macros allows you to add new syntax to the language, it also alows to make code simpler and reduce [boilerplate](https://en.wikipedia.org/wiki/Boilerplate_code).
+Macros allows you to add new syntax to the language, it also allows making simpler code and reduce [boilerplate](https://en.wikipedia.org/wiki/Boilerplate_code).

 Macros works like a function, but the arguments of the macro are not evaluated before passing the value to the function.
 But instead the code of the arguments are passed to the macro, the macro then can manipulate the code and return new code that is then evaluated.
-This happens during expantion time before evaluation even happen.
+This happens during expansion time before evaluation even happen.

 ## Lisp Macros